ForestKatsch-Archive/icon-a5/README.md

 * Fuel gauge
 * Tachometer
 * Gear switch
+* Throttle
+* Key and master switch
+* Very basic electrical system

 ###  Exterior

 * Basic exterior model
 * Control surface movement
-* Landing gear and floats
+* Landing gear and floats (do not land on water with gear extended!!!)

 ### Not included (but on todo list)